Social Work Degrees, Schools, and Careers in Connecticut

 When it comes to higher education, Connecticut, like many of the small states in New England, have the breadth of options flies in the face of what one might expect from one of the least populous states in the country.
 Unfortunately, when it comes to social work education, Connecticut’s options are a little more understandable and brand-name universities like Yale, Trinity, Wesleyan and Connecticut College are conspicuously absent from the list of schools offering social work education.
 According to the Council on Social Work Education, the only recognized organization that accredits social work degree programs, Connecticut has 10 social work degree programs, four of which are MSW programs which will help students qualify for licensure in Connecticut or any other state for that matter.

 The state’s professional network of social workers is not particularly large, but they are paid handsomely compared to their compatriots around the country.
-According to the United States Bureau of Labor Statistics, the state of Connecticut has roughly 9,000 professional social workers employed across the state and those social workers were making an annual average salary of between $56,580 and $64,540.
-In fact, Connecticut is one of the two top paying states in the country for child, family, and school social workers, healthcare social workers and mental health and substance abuse social workers.
-The BLS also shows that the job outlook for social workers is promising as employment for the profession is growing by about 19 percent between 2010 and 2020.
+According to the United States Bureau of Labor Statistics, the state of Connecticut has around 10,000 professional social workers employed across the state and those social workers were making an annual average salary of between $71,970 and $79,080.
+In fact, Connecticut is one of the five top paying states in the country for child, family, and school social workers, healthcare social workers and mental health and substance abuse social workers.
+The BLS also shows that the job outlook for social workers is promising as employment for the profession is growing by about 9% between 2021 and 2031.

 The Department of Public Health in Connecticut is responsible for overseeing social work licensure in the state and it recognizes two types of social work licensure and the requirements are as follows.